dneimke/simple-coding/docs/timeline-view-guide.md

 3. **Add data export capabilities**: Create functions to export game data as XML or JSON
 4. **Implement cloud storage**: Add authentication and remote storage capabilities while preserving the standardized event model

-## Integration with Field Hockey Tracker
+## Integration with Field Hockey Event Capture

-The Timeline View is designed to work seamlessly with the main Field Hockey Event Tracker application.
+The Timeline View is designed to work seamlessly with the main Field Hockey Event Capture application.
 Here's how they integrate:

 ### Workflow Integration

-1. **Capture events during a live game** using the main tracker interface
+1. **Capture events during a live game** using the main Event Capture interface
 2. **Review and analyze events** using the Timeline View
 3. **Navigate video footage** by clicking on timeline events
 4. **Export events** for sharing or archiving

 ### Data Flow

-Events captured in the main tracker flow into the same localStorage system used by the Timeline View, ensuring that all game data is accessible from both interfaces.
-This unified data approach allows for a seamless experience when switching between live tracking and video analysis.
+Events captured in the main Event Capture interface flow into the same localStorage system used by the Timeline View, ensuring that all game data is accessible from both interfaces.
+This unified data approach allows for a seamless experience when switching between live event capturing and video analysis.